appleforyou/dsvrandom-rv/README.md

 RV is a work-in-progress randomizer for Order of Ecclesia, focused on providing multiple options for how to randomize glyph/item locations in OoE.
 It's a revision of a DSVania randomizer created by LagoLunatic.
 The logic is rewritten, allowing the player to choose more options for how they want to randomize items, but the two biggest changes from the original randomizer are:

 1. Dracula's Castle is unlocked on the world map immediately, without having to fight Albus.
 You still need items to get anywhere in it, though.
+Now you can fight Albus and Barlowe anytime, too.
 2. Logic is customizable so that you could have glyphs and items randomized in separate pools - the Magnes glyph would not appear where equipment was in the vanilla game, for example.

 The intent of RV is to create more variety in the ways that the player can approach a given seed, and offer more options for difficulty settings.
 Default settings should also in the process decrease the average length of a seed while increasing the likelihood of challenging boss fights.
 It was ultimately created to satisfy my own wishes for how I want to play seeds, but I think the end result should be something closer to the difficulty curve of the original game.